SaileshPatel/othello-website/_posts/2017-10-16-welcome-to-g4-othello.markdown

 Othello, for those who don't know, is a popular strategy-based board game, where the aim of the game is to have the most pieces on the board, once the board is full.

-Othello starts off with four pieces - two white, two black.
+Othello starts off with four pieces - two white, two black, adjacent to each other.
+After this, the white piece tends to take the first go.

+The only valid moves are moves where a counter of the opponent can be flipped.
+If this is not possible, then this